The Basics of business: 10 Questions to ask yourself.

 - Seth Godin was in Sydney the other day and he always inspires me to simplify things.

-One of Seth Godin’s golden quotes is this one:
+One of Seth Godin’s golden quotes from his blog is this one:

 To be successful in business you only have to do two things: